docker-library/docs/zabbix-agent/content.md

 Zabbix is software that monitors numerous parameters of a network and the health and integrity of servers.
 Zabbix uses a flexible notification mechanism that allows users to configure e-mail based alerts for virtually any event.
 This allows a fast reaction to server problems.
 Zabbix offers excellent reporting and data visualisation features based on the stored data.
 This makes Zabbix ideal for capacity planning.

-For more information and related downloads for Zabbix components, please visit https://hub.docker.com/u/zabbix/ and https://zabbix.com

 # What is Zabbix agent?

 Zabbix agent is deployed on a monitoring target to actively monitor local resources and applications (hard drives, memory, processor statistics etc).